NC3-LU/cases_web/_posts/2019-12-17-Teleworking.markdown

   * Each hard drive that contains confidential data should be encrypted whenever it goes outside the company; *ideally, it should be permanently encrypted if there is a possibility that it leaves the company’s premises at some point in time*.
   * Provide a specific '[travel laptop]({% link _knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown %}#before-the-trip)' for business trips with minimal configuration, files, access and maximal protection possible.

-## Communication and training are the keys
+## Communication and Training are the Keys

 <div style="float:right; width:400px; height:225px;">
 <iframe width="400" height="225" src="https://www.youtube.com/embed/SwnGMgPIblA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="width:400px; height:225px;"></iframe>